-The TAS database indicates that a modest increase in crash occurrence took place between 2016 and 2018, before decreasing significantly in 2019 and 2020.
+A modest increase in crash occurrence took place between 2016 and 2018, before decreasing significantly in 2019 and 2020.
 The reduced total number of crashes in 2020 corresponds with the decrease in total trips being taken during this period due to public health measures.
 There is no clear reason for the reduction in crashes by almost one-third between 2018 and 2019.

-Fatal crashes were highest in 2016 and 2019, with 4 fatal crashes occurring each year.
+Fatal crashes were highest between 2016 and 2019, with 4 fatal crashes occurring each year.
 Interestingly, 2018 experienced the most total crashes but without a fatality.